Homestay Accommodation for International Learners

 3.2.
 Selecting, monitoring, and approving all recommended accommodation including recording the results of all homestay assessments and reassessments (refer to clauses 6-8); and

 3.3.
-Providing a support infrastructure for homestay carers (refer to Clauses 5 and 11); and
+Providing a support infrastructure for homestay hosts (refer to Clauses 5 and 11); and

 3.4.
-Providing a support infrastructure for international learners in homestay accommodation.
+Providing a supportive infrastructure for international learners in homestay accommodation.

-4. Within the first week of arrival or during Orientation all homestay learners must attend a homestay meeting with the Homestay Coordinator and sign a “Welcome to Homestay” document.
+4. Within the first week of arrival or during Orientation all homestay learners must attend a homestay meeting with the Student Success International Homestay Service and sign a “Welcome to Homestay” document.
 This will ensure that the homestay learner understands the guidelines, expectations, and processes of their homestay.

-5. All homestay accommodation queries, issues, and concerns will be dealt with initially by the International Homestay Coordinator.
+5. All homestay accommodation queries, issues, and concerns will be dealt with initially by the Student Success International Homestay Service.

 5.1.
-Pastoral care issues or concerns of learners arising from homestay accommodation arrangements will be referred to the appropriate pastoral care person or a designated member of the Student Success team.
+Pastoral care issues or concerns of learners arising from homestay accommodation arrangements will be referred to the appropriate pastoral care staff member or a designated member of the Student Success team.

-6. For each learner in homestay, the full name, current address, contact phone number, occupation and relationship of the residential caregiver will be held on file by Otago Polytechnic Limited and maintained by the International Homestay Coordinator.
+6. For each learner in homestay, the full name, current address, contact phone number, occupation, and relationship of the residential host will be held on file by Otago Polytechnic Limited and maintained by the Student Success International Homestay Service.

-8. The dwelling and the carer providing homestay accommodation for an international learner will have an annual* onsite assessment of the dwelling to determine that living conditions are of an acceptable standard and are not a boarding establishment, and that the residential carer will provide a safe, physical and emotional environment, as outlined in the code.
+8. The dwelling and the host providing homestay accommodation for an international learner will have an annual* onsite assessment of the dwelling to determine that homestay accommodation living conditions are of an acceptable standard and are not a boarding establishment and that the host will provide a safe, physical, and emotional environment, as outlined in the Code.

-*if learner is under 18 then the dwelling assessment with occur every six (6) months
+*if learner is under eighteen (18) then the dwelling assessment with occur every six (6) months.

-8.1. follow up visits will be carried out if there are reasonable grounds to suspect that the accommodation has become unsuitable.
+8.1.
+Follow-up visits will be carried out if there are reasonable grounds to suspect that the homestay accommodation has become unsuitable.

-9. In the provision of homestay accommodation, the carer is responsible for:
+9. In the provision of homestay accommodation, the host is responsible for:

 9.1.
-Informing Otago Polytechnic Limited Homestay Coordinator of anyone in the home 18 years and over for Police vetting checks.
+Informing the Student Success International Homestay Service of anyone in the home eighteen (18) years or over for Police vetting checks.

 9.2.
-Providing access and availability for Homestay checks every six (6) months when hosting a learner under 18 years of age, otherwise annually.
+Providing access and availability for homestay accommodation checks every six (6) months when hosting a learner under eighteen (18) years of age, otherwise annually.

 9.3.
 Providing a safe and friendly living and studying environment and to look after the learner to the best of their ability.

-a. three meals a day and access to snacks;
+- three meals a day and access to snacks

-e. adequate bedroom furniture to store clothes, i.e. wardrobe and drawers;
+- adequate bedroom furniture to store clothes, i.e., wardrobe and drawers

-g. transport arrangements (car, taxi, bus) to and from Otago Polytechnic Limited for the first three (3) days minimum, and every day for short-course learners;
+- transport arrangements (car, taxi, bus) to and from Otago Polytechnic Limited for the first three (3) days minimum, and every day for short-course learners

 9.5.
 Treating the learner with respect, making them feel comfortable and part of the family.

 9.6.
-Notifying Otago Polytechnic Limited if there are any changes or additions to the household, especially when anyone living at the address is 18 years or over as they will require a Police vetting check, as per clause 9.1.
+Notifying Otago Polytechnic Limited if there are any changes or additions to the household, especially when anyone living at the homestay accommodation is eighteen (18) years or over as they will require a Police vetting check, as per clause 9.1.

 9.8.
-In light of issues or problems raised the host family must be willing to participate in a homestay family resolution process if required.
+In light of issues or problems raised the host and family must be willing to participate in a homestay family resolution process, if required.

 9.9.
 Providing reasonable internet access for the learner for short course international learner groups, however, this is not a requirement for other long-term individual learners.

 10.1.
-Pay for toll calls or mobile phone calls; or
+Pay for toll calls or mobile phones or mobile phone calls; or

 10.2.
 Cook special food specifically for the learner, unless previously agreed for allergy, health, or cultural requirements; or

 10.3.
-Ensure the learner’s belongings or pay for property the learner damages or loses; or
+Insure the learner’s belongings or pay for property the learner damages or loses; or

 10.4.
 Offer accommodation to visiting family and friends; or